goldenskygiang/COMP2020-P2-RISCV/documentation.md

 ### I-type format

-I-type is different from R-type that the value of the `rs2` register is replaced by a 32-bit sign-extended immediate value (`INSN` is one of `ANDI, ORI, XORI, ADDI`):
+I-type is different from R-type that the value of the `rs2` register is replaced by a 32-bit sign-extended immediate value.
+The following syntax applies for most I-type instructions (IL-type ones are excluded, `INSN` is one of `ANDI, ORI, XORI, ADDI`):

 `R[rd] = R[rs1] INSN sign_extend(imm)`

 For that reason, a MUX is put next to the `xB` register read port, with 2 inputs: the value of the register `xB` and the immediate value.
-The selector bit is the `OR` of `is_S` and `is_IL` signal from the Controller.
+The selector bit is the `OR` of `is_S` and `is_I` signal from the Controller.
 It means that if the instruction is either S-type or IL-type, the value `B` of the ALU will use the immediate value (since both formats replace `R[rs2]` with `imm`).

+For IL-type instructions `LB, LW`, the ALU will calculate the address similarly to an `ADDI` instruction, then send that output to the Memory stage.

 ### S-type format